Home> Reading > Testing Written Expression: Myths and Misconceptions by Dr. Melissa Farrall

 Myth #6: Written expression tests are sensitive to the skills of middle school and high school students.
 Most writing tests do not measure the skills needed for reports and essays.
 They may not measure whether children write with an age-appropriate vocabulary.
 On some tests, sentences that do not make sense do not affect the score.

-What Should a Written Language Evaluation Consist of?
+What a Written Language Evaluation Should Include

 A written language evaluation should include testing in these areas: